FabricMC/fabric-docs/develop/data-generation/tags.md

 ## Setup {#setup}

 First, create your own class that `extends FabricTagProvider<T>`, where `T` is the type of thing you'd like to provide a tag for.
 This is your **provider**.
-Here we'll show how to create `Item` tags, but the same principal applies for other things.
+Here we'll show how to create `Item` tags, but the same principle applies for other things.
 Let your IDE fill in the required code, then replace the `registryKey` constructor parameter with the `RegistryKey` for your type:

 @[code lang=java transcludeWith=:::datagen-tags:provider](@/reference/latest/src/client/java/com/example/docs/datagen/FabricDocsReferenceItemTagProvider.java)